hackeryarn/blog/content/post/making-redux-easy.md

 # Conclusion

-Redux-easy delivered on it's promise of making Redux development shorter and simpler.
+Redux-Easy delivered on its promise of making Redux development shorter and simpler.
 Using it, I removed 5 out of 7 action handlers.
 I reduce the lines of code by 10% from 503 to 447, and the number of files by 30% from 20 to 14.

-Most importantly, the code became easier to deal with.
-The state logic is closer to where it's being used and it's easier to follow.
+Most importantly, organize the code became simpler.
+The state logic is closer to where it's being used and is easier to follow.